-This webinar will be the tenth in a series of events convened by the Committee of 100 that examine the challenges facing Chinese Americans and other Asian Americans with regard to barriers to advancement in a wide variety of professions in the U.S. The goal of this initiative is to contribute to the already significant efforts of organizations and individuals who have been tackling this issue.
+This webinar is the tenth in a series of events convened by the Committee of 100 that examine the challenges facing Chinese Americans and other Asian Americans with regard to barriers to advancement in a wide variety of professions in the U.S. The goal of this initiative is to contribute to the already significant efforts of organizations and individuals who have been tackling this issue.

-Asian Americans have been very underrepresented historically when it comes to leadership positions in the U.S. Although there has been improvement over time, there is still a significant gap that has not been closed.
+Asian Americans have been very underrepresented historically when it comes to leadership positions in the U.S. Although there has been an improvement over time, there is still a significant gap that has not been closed.

 Previous webcasts in this series have highlighted the data that shows how serious the problem is, particularly if you go above the middle ranks of companies.
 It is also true at the corporate board level.